 We begin our journey towards the summit of Chulu West as you arrive at Kathmandu, do the necessary preparations, and drive to Syange on a private jeep.
-From Syange, we start trekking towards beautiful villages of Dharapani, Chame, Pisang and enter into the highest valleys of Manang.
+From Syange, we start trekking towards the beautiful villages of Dharapani, Chame, and Pisang and enter into the highest valleys of Manang.
 For proper acclimatization and getting familiar with the surroundings, we spend two nights at Manang.
-From Manang, the trekking journey continues towards Ledar, and finally, we set up a camp at Chulu west base camp.
+From Manang, the trekking journey continues towards Ledar, and finally, we set up a camp at Chulu West Base Camp.
 Our professional climbing leaders will provide you with detailed instructions on using peak climbing equipment like ice axes, crampons, and ropes.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.

 Day 1 : Arrival Kathmandu and Transfer to hotel::